NHS prescription charges

-- people with a valid maternity or medical exemption certificate
+- people with a valid maternity exemption certificate

-- war pensioners with a valid exemption certification (for accepted disablement only)
+- people with a valid medical exemption certificate

-- people with a valid Prescription Prepayment Certificate (PPC)*
+- people with a valid prescription pre-payment certificate*

 - people entitled to, or named on, a valid NHS Tax Credit Exemption Certificate

 - someone who has a partner who gets Pension Credit guarantee credit (PCGC)

 * A prescription pre-payment certificate (PPC) may save you money.
 They cost £30.25 for 3 months and £108.10 for 12 months, (offering a saving to anyone who needs more than three items in 3 months or thirteen items in 12 months).

 To apply over the phone call 0300 330 134.
 You can also apply online.